Welcome to MMETOHP

 Introduction

 Travel literature has long been examined to interrogate the "Occidental gaze" and implicit and explicit biases of European and American travelers towards the Middle East.
 There has also been increasing attention to the complexity of the immigrant experiences among Americans of Middle Eastern heritage and its transnational aspects.
 This project aimes to explore those issues in the context of individual lives, with a particular interest in indiviudal agency.
 Can a person go where they want to go, and stay where they want to stay?
-How do the stories they share help us understand the way people navigate "regimes of im/mobilty?"
+How do the stories they share help us understand the way people navigate "regimes of im/mobility?"

 The MMETOHP began in Fall 2021 -- inspired by an earlier project, the Michigan Iranian American Oral History Project.
 Interviewees for the MIAOHP talked about the process of travel in and return to the Middle East, so we decided to explore that issue more broadly: oral history as a travelogue.
 While the MIAOHP was centered on people with heritage ties to a particular country, the MMETOHP is interested in the Middle East as a whole and in the experiences of anyone who traveled there regardless of any heritage ties.
 Rather early on in the project we realized that we going have more expansive definitions of both "Michigan" and "the Middle East."
 Sometimes it was only the interviewer that was based in Michigan.
 And some of our interviewees have roots in, or have traveled to, what is sometimes called the Greater Middle East: Eastern Europe, North Africa, South Asia, the Caucasus, and Central Asia.
 This project implicity, and quite explicitly at times, underscores the Detroit Metropolitan area as global site with a myriad of connections to the rest of the world, including the Middle East.